-793 More details on the specific estimates for each possible neutral current coupling can be found in [40].
+More details on the specific estimates for each possible neutral current coupling can be found in [35].

-794 1.7.4 Searches for new particles related to the top quark
+1.7.4 Searches for new particles related to the top quark

-The motivation that we have given for new particles at the TeV scale in Section 1.2.2 directly implies the presence of exotic partners of the top quark.
+The motivation that we have given for new particles at the TeV scale in Sec.
+1.2.2 directly implies the presence of exotic partners of the top quark.
 Examples of these particles are scalar top quarks in models of SUSY and Kaluza Klein excitations of top quarks in models with extra space dimensions.
 Searches for these particles have been a very high priority in the LHC program and will continue to be pursued intensively as more data accumulates.

 Searches are designed individually for each type of exotic particle.
 The most powerful searches make use of the fact that top quarks resulting from the decay of the particle have different polarizations that those typically produced in SM pair-production.
 This is reflected in the kinematic distributions of the $t\bar{t}$ final states.
-For particles with masses of 1 TeV and above, the preferred method for identification of final-state top quarks is as single jets with high jet mass and a 3-jet substructure [43].
+For particles with masses of 1 TeV and above, the preferred method for identification of final-state top quarks is as exotic jets with a 3-jet substructure [38].
 This "boosted top" identification is quite insensitive to the pileup associated with high luminosity.

-Top squarks in SUSY might be tied to the general mass scale of supersymmetric particles, but the naturalness arguments we have given in Section 1.2.2 indicate that they might be the lightest colored supersymmetric partners.
-The LHC experiments have searched extensively for direct pair-production of top squarks that decay to the lightest supersymmetric particle $\tilde{\chi}^0$ through $\tilde{t} \to t \tilde{\chi}^0$ and $\tilde{t} \to b \tilde{\chi}^+$.
+Top squarks in SUSY might be tied to the general mass scale of supersymmetric particles, but the naturalness arguments we have given in Sec.
+1.2.2 indicate that they might be the lightest colored supersymmetric partners.
+The LHC experiments have searched extensively for direct pair-production of top squarks that decay to the lightest supersymmetric particle $\tilde{\chi}^0$ through $\tilde{t} \to t \tilde{\chi}^0$ and $\tilde{t} \to b \tilde{\chi}^+$ .
 Current searches exclude a top squark up to about 650 GeV in the limit of light electroweak superpartners.
-The sensitivity should advance to about 1.0 TeV at 14 TeV and 300 fb-1, and to 1.2 TeV with 3000 fb-1.
+The sensitivity should advance to about 1 TeV at 14 TeV and 300 fb-1, and to 1.2 TeV with 3000 fb-1.

-In models with extra space dimensions and models with composite Higgs bosons and top quarks, the expected partners of the top quark are fermions with vectorlike couplings.
-The searches for these particles are similar to those for fourth-generation quarks, but they involve more complex decay patterns, with $T \to Wb$, $T \to tZ$ and $T \rightarrow th$.
-Searches for these particles that are comprehensive with respect to the decay mode currently exclude vectorlike top partners up to masses of about 800 GeV.
-The 14 TeV stages of the LHC will be able to discover these particles at masses of sensitivity to 1.2 TeV for 300 fb-1 and to 1.45 TeV for 3000 fb-1.
+In composite Higgs and extra dimensional models, the expected partners of the top quark are fermions with vectorlike couplings.
+The searches for these particles are similar to those for fourth-generation quarks, but they involve more complex decay patterns, with $T \to Wb$ , $T \to tZ$ and $T \to th$ .
+Searches for these particles that are comprehensive with respect to the decay mode currently exclude vectorlike top partners up to masses of about 650 GeV.
+The 14 TeV stages of the LHC will be able to discover these particles at masses of sensitivity to 1.3 TeV for 300 fb-1 and to 1.6 TeV for 3000 fb-1.

-Models with composite Higgs bosons and top quarks also typically include resonances in the multi-TeV mass region that decay preferentially to $t\bar{t}$.
-Randall-Sundrum models, for example, predict a resonance at a mass of a few TeV decaying with high top quark polarization to $t_R\bar{t}L$.
+Composite Higgs models also typically include resonances in the multi-TeV mass region that decay prefer- entially to $t\bar{t}$ .
+Randall-Sundrum models, for example, predict a resonance at a mass of a few TeV decaying with high top quark polarization to $t_R\bar{t}L$ .
 The boosted top identification described above was developed for the problem of discovering such states and is indeed expected to be very effective.
 Applying the same methods to larger data sets, we expect a sensitivity to such resonances up to 4.5 TeV for the 14 TeV LHC with 300 fb-1 and up to 6.5 TeV with 3000 fb-1.

-Additional examples of new particle searches involving top quarks are described in [40].
+Additional examples of new particle searches involving top quarks are described in [35].